pat/my_candidates/README.md

 # My Candidates

-The goal (as yet unrealised) is this for to be a simple static site that lists all known candidates for the upcoming Australian federal election in July 2016.
+The goal (somewhat realised) is this for to be a simple static site that lists all known candidates for the upcoming Australian federal election on July 2nd, 2016.

 ## Progress Report